Minimum Energy Efficiency Standards (MEES)

 What can I do to improve my building’s EPC rating?

-The design, tender and installation process for commercial boilers this type of building is likely to be at least 3-6 months.
+The commercial boilers that provide heat and hot water to a building affect EPC rating.
+Aged boilers are inefficient, which is why it is worth considering upgrading those.
+The design, tender and installation process for commercial boilers for this type of building is likely to be at least 3-6 months.
 A full feasibility study to ensure the building owner gets the most suitable equipment for their property portfolio, practically and financially viable, should be carried out.

 We offer a free plant room site survey to assess current heating and hot water equipment and see if there is room for improvement in energy efficiency.
 If we have access to the current heating bills we also can produce an energy savings calculation.
 This shows how much could be saved on gas bills by changing boilers and water heaters and how long it will take for the project to pay back.